 2. DEFINITIONS

 Capitalized terms below shall have the meaning stated.
-Capitalized terms that are not listed below are either defined within the section or exhibit in which the term is used, or if not so defined, shall have the meaning stated in BPA’s applicable Wholesale Power Rate Schedules, including the General Rate Schedule Provisions (GRSPs).
-Definitions in bold indicate terms that are defined in the PRDM and that the Parties agree should conform to the PRDM as it may be revised.
-The Parties agree that if such definitions are revised pursuant to the PRDM, they shall promptly amend this Agreement to incorporate such revised definitions from the PRDM, to the extent they are applicable.
+Capitalized terms that are not listed below are either defined within the section or exhibit in which the term is used, or if not so defined, shall have the meaning stated in BPA’s applicable Power Rate Schedules, including the General Rate Schedule Provisions (GRSPs) or PRDM.
+Definitions in bold indicate terms that are both defined in the PRDM and that the Parties agree should conform to the PRDM as it may be revised.
+The Parties agree that if such definitions are revised pursuant to the PRDM, then BPA shall promptly and unilaterally amend this Agreement to incorporate such revised definitions from the PRDM, to the extent they are applicable.

 2.«#» “5(b)/9(c) Policy”(XX/XX/XX Version) means BPA’s Policy on Determining Net Requirements of Pacific Northwest Utility Customers Under Sections 5(b)(1) and 9(c) of the Northwest Power Act issued May 23, 2000, and its revisions or successors.
 [LF, SL, BL]